johnandrea/readgedcom/README.md

 }
 ```

-Each event (birth, death, burial, etc.) is also a dict with keys of the various
+Each event (birth, death, census, immigration, etc.) is also a dict with keys of the various
 sub-record tags:
 ```
 {